what is falling action in a story?

-What is falling action in a story?
-This is a question that writers often ask themselves, especially when working on a novel, short story, or screenplay.
 Falling action is the final part of the story that comes after the climax and before the resolution.
 It can be used to provide closure for the characters and the reader.

 This article will discuss what falling action is and give examples to help you understand it better!